Prag8855/aab/frontend/content/guides/german-health-insurance/for-freelancers.md

 After you get insured, you can [apply for a freelance visa](/guides/freelance-visa) and [start your business](/guides/start-a-business-in-germany).

+### Pay for your health insurance

 You must pay for health insurance by [bank transfer](/glossary/SEPA-Überweisung) every month.
 You can sign a [direct debit authorization](/glossary/SEPA-Lastschriftmandat) to allow automatic payments.

+If you chose [public health insurance](/glossary/gesetzliche%20Krankenversicherung), the price is based on your *estimated* income.
+Every year, your health insurer will look at your real income, and adjust the price.
+If you paid too much, you will get a refund later.
+If you did not pay enough, you must make another payment.

+### Plan for the future

+By default, freelancers have no pension.
+You must choose how you save for retirement.

-When you are self-employed, you do not get paid [sick leave](/glossary/Krankengeld).
+Freelancers do not get paid [sick leave](/glossary/Krankengeld).
 If you are too sick to work, you have no income.
 You must prepare for this.

 **[Sick leave options for freelancers ➞](/guides/sick-leave#sick-leave-for-freelancers)**